vert-x/vert-x.github.io/docs_md/manual.md

 ## Installing and uninstalling modules

-Please see the [modules manual]() for a detailed description of this.
+Please see the [modules manual](mods_manual.html) for a detailed description of this.

 <a id="logging"> </a>

 # Logging

 Each verticle instance gets its own logger which can be retrieved from inside the verticle.
-For information on how to get the logger please see the core guide for the language you are using.
+For information on how to get the logger please see the API reference guide for the language you are using.

 The log files by default go in a file called `vertx.log` in the system temp directory.
 On my Linux box this is `\tmp`.